Something nice and small – Still feasible before Christmas

 Although our home is furnished in a clean and simple style, I prefer my Christmas decorations to feel a bit more traditional and nostalgic.
 I had been looking for something like a candy cane or a classic Christmas wreath, and somehow that search sparked the idea to make my own.
 So I grabbed some yarn, picked up my hook, and got started…

-I really like the result!
+I really love the result!
 And I thought I might as well write down the pattern and share it with you.
 Maybe you like it too…

-I used Schachenmayr Catania and a 2.75mm hook to make my wreaths.
-They measure about 6 cm in diameter, which is between 2 1/4 and 2 1/2 inches.
+For my wreaths, I used Schachenmayr Catania yarn and a 2.75 mm crochet hook.
+Each wreath has a diameter of about 6 cm, which is between 2 1/4 and 2 1/2 inches.

 • 212 Khaki – for the wreath